Committees & Working Groups

 Bylaws and Faith & Practice

-This committee has three teams working on 1.
+This committee has three teams working on or providing oversight for 1.
 Articles of Incorporation, 2.
 Bylaws, and 3.
 Faith and Practice documents for Sierra-Cascades Yearly Meeting of Friends.
-The committee plans to present draft Articles of Incorporation at our next large-group gathering in Eugene on October 7, 2017.
 Our collective direction to the Bylaws and Faith & Practice Committee is that we would like to be a yearly meeting with a Faith & Practice as a living document, which is descriptive, aspirational, and procedural, leading us toward wholeness and reconciliation.

 This committee works closely with yearly meeting clerks to coordinate the efforts of all our committees and working groups.
 If your meeting is interested in joining Sierra-Cascades Yearly Meeting of Friends, please contact Joann Boswell.

 This committee, empowered to act for equity and inclusion, encourages Friends across Sierra-Cascades Yearly Meeting to prayerfully reflect on the following queries:

 - Are our meetings places of safety and welcome for people of color?

 - How are the structures within our monthly meetings, quarterly meetings, and yearly meeting addressing systemic racism?

 - What are ways your meeting can actively promote racial justice in your local community?
 Are there other local organizations or activists already doing the work with whom your meeting could partner with and support?

 - Am I living a life that testifies to the evil of white supremacy?
 Am I willing to learn from past mistakes, omissions, and ways I’ve noticed racism within myself?

 This committee commissions regular financial reports from the treasurer, receives budget requests from committees and working groups, and makes recommendations to the larger yearly meeting.